Field of Dreams movie site

 The site offers daily tours of the baseball field and the home.
 As of this writing, home tours cost $20 for adults and $12 for kids.
 But you can also just walk around the field and the grounds for free.

 There are also special events at the Field of Dreams movie site, such as the annual “Team of Dreams” celebration in September.
-Legendary ballplayers such as Wade Boggs, Andre Dawson, Reggie Jackson, Ozzie Smith, and Mark Grace are scheduled to be in attendance.
+Legendary ballplayers such as Wade Boggs, Andre Dawson, Reggie Jackson, Ozzie Smith, and Mark Grace have appeared in the past.